CLOSER-Cohorts/training-development/ach/machine-learning.md

 ![](img/questionnaire-kg-extraction.png)

 ::: notes
-We can mimic the inherent structure of DDI Lifecycle schema through a simplifieed KG.
+We can mimic the inherent structure of DDI Lifecycle schema through a simplified KG.
 The break-through using this approach is that is fundamentally language neutral.

 :::